dtcenter/MET/met/docs/Users_Guide/appendixG.rst

 ________________________

 FBAR_SPEED and OBAR_SPEED are the lengths of the average forecast and observed wind vectors.
-Note that this is {\it not} the same as the average forecast and observed wind speeds (*ie.,* the length of an average vector :math:`\neq` the average length of the vector).
+Note that this is *not* the same as the average forecast and observed wind speeds (*ie.,* the length of an average vector :math:`\neq` the average length of the vector).

 .. math:: \text{FBAR_SPEED } = | \mathbf{F}_a |